-Amongst Bartok’s many compositions based on folk songs is a group of three from Gyergyó in the Csík District of Hungary, now in Romania (eastern Tansylvania), where it is known as Gheorgeni.
+Among Bartok’s many compositions based on folk songs is a group of three from Gyergyó in the Csík District of Hungary, now in Romania (eastern Transylvania), where it is known as Gheorgeni.
 They were scored by Bartók for ’tilinkó’ (overtone flute) and piano.
 Written in 1907, they were not published until after the composer’s death by Denijs Dille, using the manuscript in his possession.
-It seems that Bartók heard the first of these three songs performed on a shepherd’s flute, but mistook the peasant instrument for the rarer tilinko, a Hungarian overtone flute with no fingerholes and thus unable to play Bartok’s music.
-Captivated by its sound, the composer initially fashioned these pieces for the imagined tilinko with piano accompaniment (BB 45a), but later recast them for solo piano (BB 45b).
+It seems that Bartók heard the first of these three songs performed on a shepherd’s flute, but mistook the peasant instrument for the rarer tilinko, a Hungarian overtone flute with no fingerholes and thus unable to play the song Bartok heard.
+Captivated by what he heard in Csík, the composer initially fashioned these pieces for the imagined tilinko with piano accompaniment (BB 45a), but later recast them for solo piano (BB 45b).

 Printable versions of the complete score and a” flute” part are available on the IMSP website here